biobenkj/MMG434/docs/source/daytwo.rst

 	:align: center
 	:alt: Raw vs trimmed alignment

 This is why we do the trimming before attempting to align the reads to the reference genome.
+Since we are using FastQC, let's have a look at some sample data of what `good Illumina data looks like <http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html>`_.

+So, we have come to the end of the background section.
+Even with all of the great tools and chemistries that have been developed to handle RNA-seq datasets, the old mantra still applies: *garbage in; garbage out* and *with great power comes great responsibility*.
+Take care in analyzing these sorts of data as they typically influence many downstream experiments.

+**Questions!**

 .. _basic-unix-coms: